Bolesław Wieniawa-Długoszowski: Before World War I

-Bolesław Wieniawa-Długoszowski was born 22 July 1881 on his family's estate in Maksymówka near Stanisławów in Galicia, then part of the Austro-Hungarian Empire, (now Ivano-Frankivsk in the Ukraine), the son of Bolesław Długoszowski (a railway engineer, who built the railway from Tarnów to Krynica-Zdrój via Bobowa) and Józefina, née Struszkiewicz.
+Bolesław Wieniawa-Długoszowski was born 22 July 1881 on his family's estate in Maksymówka near Stanisławów in Galicia, then part of the Austro-Hungarian Empire, (now Ivano-Frankivsk in Ukraine), the son of Bolesław Długoszowski (a railway engineer, who built the railway from Tarnów to Krynica-Zdrój via Bobowa) and Józefina, née Struszkiewicz.
 He had an elder brother Kazimierz and two sisters; Teofila (Michalewska) the grandmother of Inka Bokiewicz, the girl who first adopted Wojtek the bear and Zofia (Kubicka).

 In 1877, his family bought the manor house in Bobowa.
 Bobowa, (Bobov in Yiddish), was a centre of Hassidic life in Poland.
 There were good relations between the Jews of Bobowa and the Długoszowski family (Kazimierz, the elder brother, appears with Grand Rabbi Ben Zion Halberstam on the cover of the book "Jewish Society in Poland").
 There Bolesław spent his early life.
 He attended secondary school in Lwów, then he moved to a school in Nowy Sącz, graduating in 1900.
 Subsequently, he studied medicine at Jan Kazimierz University (currently Lviv University) in Lwów, graduating with high distinction in 1906.
 In 1906 he married his first wife, the singer Stephania Calvas.

 After his studies, he moved to Berlin, where he spent a year studying at the Berlin Academy of Fine Arts.
 After completing his degree there in 1907, he moved to Paris, where he worked as a private physician.

 Between 1907 and 1914, he lived in Montparnasse sharing to the full in the bohemian life of Paris, mixing with the Polish artist living there, many of whom were members of the Young Poland movement.
 In 1911 he was a founder, with the sculptor Stanisław Kazimierz Ostrowski of the Association of Polish Artists (Towarzystwo Artystów Polskich).
 In 1912 he formed the "cercle parisien des sciences militaires" with Waclaw Sieroszewski, Andrzej Strug and others.
 The next year this group joined the main Riflemen's Association (Związek Strzelecki "Strzelec"), where he met Józef Piłsudski in December 1913.